 People are looking up to the Internet and Social Media for information as well as entertainment right now.
 Actively communicate with your clients on whatsapp and comfort them with reassuring information through chats.
 Vendor Partners in the retail industry can always share their catalogues on mail or social media while their stores are shut.
-You might not see as many conversions online, but you can utilize social media to keep the communication loop ongoing.
+You might not see as many conversions online, but you can utilise social media to keep the communication loop ongoing.

 Jewellery designer Archana Aggarwal says, “Owing to the industry we are in, fortunately we haven't had any cancellations, but a few requests to postpone the deliveries.
 Jewellery is not a perishable product or a time specific service.
 We are completely flexible and ready to adjust the present and future orders, best suitable for our clients.
-While our showroom is shut, we are already getting immense response from our clients over whatsapp, emails and social media.”
+While our showroom is shut, we are already getting immense response from our clients over Whatsapp, emails and social media.”

 Offer Personalised Solutions

 There is magic in Personalised solutions.
 When you cater to a specific client and offer them exactly what they need, they know you care.

 Monisha Ajgaonkar, Founder of The Photo Diary says, “We have decided to deal with each client, one at a time.
 We're personalising solutions to cater to their needs.
 We are trying to keep calm and help our clients from making hasty decisions, while giving them space and time to think to get back to us.
 We're anticipating customer needs, and empathising with them.
 From arranging video calls to sharing picture references to keep them happy while they picturise their wedding, we are trying to keep them engaged and help out with planning in the future.”